pawelgrzybek/pawelgrzybek.com/content/posts/2022-03-31-top-picks-2022-march.md

 ## [CodeSandbox Announcement - Meet CodeSandbox Projects](https://youtu.be/XYOjF1dFt4g)

 CodeSandbox evolved from a simple playground to a complete dev environment in the browser.
-Codesandbox Projects is a revolutionary concept.
+CodeSandbox Projects is a revolutionary concept.
 I am well excited to see such a big move in this space.
-This video explains clearly all you want to know about Sandbox Codespaces.
+This video explains clearly all you want to know about CodeSandbox Projects.

 {{< youtube XYOjF1dFt4g >}}